-The first step is to develop your idea into a product or service that people would actually want to use.
+The first step is to develop your idea into a product or service people want.
 Once you’ve done that, you’ll need to create a business plan and figure out how to finance your venture.
-If you’re able to get your business off the ground, it could quickly become a full-time job, if that’s something that interests you.
+If you can get your business off the ground, it could quickly become a full-time job if that interests you.

 Another option is to sell your idea or partner with a company that has experience in bringing ideas to life.
 See our list of companies that pay for invention ideas to find some places where you can start pitching your idea.

 Another type of online business that offers excellent income potential is creating and selling an online course.
 You could create a course using your engineering experience and knowledge to teach people interested in learning more.